pooraddyy/deepseek-free/README.md

 ### Method 1 — LocalStorage (Fastest, Desktop)

-This is the quickest way if you are on a desktop browser.

 1. Go to [chat.deepseek.com](https://chat.deepseek.com) and log in
 2. Open DevTools — press `F12` or right-click anywhere → **Inspect**
 3. Go to the **Application** tab (if hidden, click `»` to find it)